nielsberglund/nielsblogsource/content/post/2023-02-26-develop-a-real-time-leaderboard-using-kafka-and-azure-data-explorer---prelude.md

 You are now ready to publish.
 However, you also want to ensure that what you publish IS published, so you start with "spinning up" the consumer.

-#### Apple Silicone
+#### Apple Silicon

 Before we look at consuming (and publishing): the instructions below assume running the application container.
-If you are on Apple Silicone, you have to run the application independently.
+If you are on Apple Silicon, you have to run the application independently.

 So instead of executing the Python scripts from the container (see below), you `cd` into the `app` folder and run the scripts from there.